Finnish Pulla - Sweet Cardamom Bun - Easy recipe with braiding tips

 The pulla, Finnish Sweet Cardamom bun is a basic element of Finnish cuisine and essential part of any coffee table in Finland.

 Finnish pulla comes in various shapes and sizes, and it is most often enjoyed with coffee.
+Coffee and pulla are a great combination!

 In the old days, it was a matter of honor for the hostess to always serve at least seven different pastries or cookies for the guests.

 And pulla was baked every week.
 It was also enjoyed every day with evening coffee.
-So how to make pulla?
-Is it very difficult?

-Making pulla is not difficult, it just takes time with double rising times.
 There are important things, e.g. yeast has to be treated carefully, it must not get cold or too hot, in either case your dough will not rise as expected.

 Pulla is a handy reserve for the surprise guests, because it can be easily stored in the freezer and thawed when needed.